 5. Camelspiders get their name because they crawl into the stomach of camels and eat them.

 Camelspider from Iraq.
-Size is Greatly Exaggerated (really about three inches) by Angle of Camera.
+Size is Greatly Exaggerated (really about 3 inches) by Angle of Camera.

-The daddy longleg spider is typically found in most homes in the United States.
-Of course, these two can be easily differentiated by a close inspection of their anatomical differences, but more simply by the presence of webbing.
+Ay one time or another, the daddy longleg spider is typically found in most homes in the United States.
+Of course, these 2 can be easily differentiated by a close inspection of their anatomical differences, but more simply by the presence of webbing.
 Harvestmen do not spin webs.
 The chelicerae of harvestmen are fang-like, but these arthropods are not strictly predators; instead they are scavengers feeding on dead and living plants, dead and living insects and a variety of other materials.

 It is not uncommon to find large numbers of daddy longlegs congregated in a relatively small space.
 It is possible that these congregations are associated with mating.
 It has been reported that when a large group is contained in a closed space, they have a fatal effect on one another.
 This may be associated with a chemical that they release to repel predators.
 Perhaps in close quarters, a build-up of this chemical is too much for their systems to bear.